JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 ###YANG as Modeling Language for IF-MAP Data Model###
 YANG is an industry standard data model definition language that can also be used to define data model with IF-MAP semantics.
 We take advantage of some YANG features such as grouping, augmentation, etc to enhance the usability and readability of the schema.

 Any top level YANG node that uses grouping `ifmap:Identity` is the definition for an IF-MAP identity.
 Any direct child node of the identity node that does not uses `ifmap:HasLink` or `ifmap:RefLink` is the definition for a property of the identity.
+The key difference of YANG representation from the XSD representation is that IF-MAP properties and Links to other identities are orangized hierachically inside the identity node.

 ```
     // IF-MAP identity
     list virtual-network {